Company Secretary for Limited Companies in Ireland

 Ensures compliance with Irish Company Law

-The company secretary keeps track of the company's Annual Return and has responsibility to ensure that the company complies with relevant statutory and regulatory requirements.
+The company secretary keeps track and files the company's Annual Return and ensures that the company complies with relevant statutory and regulatory requirements with the CRO.

 02.